vikingdata/articles/databases/mysql/mysql_community_ubuntu.md

             * wget https://dev.mysql.com/get/mysql-apt-config_0.8.28-1_all.deb
             * dpkg -i mysql-apt-config_0.8.28-1_all.deb
                * choose everything
-        * Copy this file to /etc/apt/sources.list.d/mysql.list
+        * DO NOT DO THIS: Copy this file to /etc/apt/sources.list.d/mysql.list
-	    * NOTE: the gpg package for keyrings in in config dpg package.
+	    * NOTE: the gpg package for keyrings in config dpk package is not installed.
-* Change /etc/apt/sources.list.d/mysql.list if nec essayr
+* Change /etc/apt/sources.list.d/mysql.list if necessary
     * For example, I change "jammy" to "focal".
         * Check the [Ubuntu Releases](https://wiki.ubuntu.com/Releases)